bseltz-cohesity/scripts/sql-scripts/cloneSQLbackup/README.md

 Place both files in a folder together, then we can run the script.

-To clone the latest backup:
+To clone all available backups:

 ```powershell
 ./cloneSQLbackup.ps1 -vip mycluster `